 A portion of the 2009 Revenue Bonds was advance refunded in December 2015 with the issuance of the Series 2015 Revenue Bonds and in March 2016 with the issuance of the Series 2016 Revenue Bonds.

 An escrow fund was established upon issuance of the Series 2015 Bonds that together with investment income will be used for the redemption and retirement of \$8,000,000 of the outstanding principal of the 2009 Revenue Bonds plus accrued interest to an early redemption date of December 1, 2018.
 An escrow fund was also established upon issuance of the Series 2016 Bonds that together with investment income will be used for the redemption and retirement of an additional \$8,000,000 of the 2009 Revenue Bonds plus accrued interest to an early redemption date of December 1, 2018.
-On January 31, 2017, the remaining 2009 Revenue Bonds were advance refunded with the issuance of the Series 2017 Revenue Bonds.
+An escrow fund was also established upon issuance of the Series 2017, the remaining 2009 Revenue Bonds were advance refunded with the issuance of the Series 2017 Revenue Bonds.
 An escrow fund was also established upon issuance of the Series 2017 Bonds that together with investment income will be used for the redemption and retirement of an additional \$32,895,000 of the 2009 Revenue Bonds plus accrued interest to an early redemption date of December 1, 2018.
 The amount of escrowed funds associated with the refunded Series 2009 balance together with investment income will equal the outstanding principal amount plus accrued interest needed through December 1, 2018, the early redemption date.
-At September 30, 2018 and 2017, the outstanding principal balance of the unfunded bonds totaled \$- and \$-, respectively.